Is your business exposed to risks from faulty products? Protect your business with product liability insurance.

 - Import and distribute the product if the manufacturer is not based within Australia

-- Entities that represent the product through the use of their brand name
+- Represent the product through the use of their brand name

-- Permits other parties to promote the product as having been produced by that company
+- Permit other parties to promote the product as having been produced by that company

-As an example, an electrician installing a power point in a home may not have created or imported the materials required but they are still liable for claims in the event that it turns out to be faulty.
+As an example, an electrician installing a power point in a home may not have created or imported the materials required but they are still liable for claims in the event that their work turns out to be faulty.